flenniken/statictea/testfiles/if-fun.stf.md

 tmpl.txt(36): w213: An if without an assignment takes two arguments.
 statement: if(true, 1, 2)
                      ^
+tmpl.txt(42): w213: An if without an assignment takes two arguments.
+statement: if(true, 1, 2)
+                     ^
+tmpl.txt(44): w212: An if with an assignment takes three arguments.
+statement: a = if(true, 1)
+                         ^
 ~~~

 ### Expected result == result.expected